sevensense-robotics/core_research_manual/pages/maximize_network_performance.md

 # Maximize network performance

-To maximize the performance of the Alphasense Core some default configuration options need to be changed.
+To maximize the performance of the Core Research some default configuration options need to be changed.
 Network packet drop and therefore frame drops can be eliminated by following the guidelines below.